BritishPandaChick/disney-codes/log.md

 ## Day 42: July 12, 2020
 **What I Did Today:** Finish styles for banner section.
 Add styles for email section.
 Start adding styles for deal section.

 **Day Summary:** I continued to add more styles to the mobile.scss file.
 Today I was able to finish 2 more sections on the site.
 I was able to finish the banner section and make changes to the code I already wrote as well adding new properties to the code.
 Once banner section was finished, I added styles for the email section.
 The rest of teh session was spent adding styles for the deal section.
 This is the first time I was playing around with the opacity property.
 I initially was trying to use it on the background image but this made the text too hard to read.
 It took time playing around different colors and selectors, but I found it was best using a white background on a div wrapped around the text.
 I gave this div another class name to use for styling.
-Tomorrow I need to finish the styling for the the section then I'm going to move forward with the rest of the styles for the mobile.scss file.
+Tomorrow I need to finish the styling for the deal section then I'm going to move forward with the rest of the styles for the mobile.scss file.

 **Tomorrow's List:**
 - Finish styles for deal section
 - Start adding styles for trending section

+**Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)

+## Day 43: July 13, 2020
+**What I Did Today:** Finish styles for deal section.
+Add more styles for bottom-nav, second-deal, and trending sections.
+Adjust headlines and Bootstrap classes in HTML file.

+**Day Summary:** I'm almost in the home stretch with the mobile.scss file.
+I fiished the styles for deal section I started yesterday.
+The rest of the session was spent trying to add more styles to different sections.
+I was able to get almost all the sections styles styled on the site.
+The only section I need to finish is the footer in mobile.scss file.
+Tomorrow I'll finish the mobile.scss file then start working on tablet.scss file.
+Although I was mostly concentrating on the CSS code, I went back into the HTML file to change some of the h4 tags to h3 tags and add more class names to certain tags.
+Tomorrow I might take time to adjust the spacing between the groups in the bottom nav section.

+**Tomorrow's List:**
+- Finish styling footer in mobile.scss file
+- Start adding styles for header in tablet.scss file

 **Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)